thewisdomgupta/JavaScript-Hand-Written-Notes/README.md

 <p>2.
 So Little bit manage with Writing - I already tested by sharing 10+ Person they are saying  "Vivek This notes is easy to understand".</p>
 <p>3.
 Read each & every topic thoroughly.</p>
 <p>4.
 Then practice that topic on compiler like VS Code.</p>
 <p>5.
-Create an Image of that topic so that you can remember easily, Jump on new Topic.</p>
+Create an Image of that topic so that you can remember easily, then jump on the new Topic.</p>
 <p>6.
 Must Search relevant exact definition of that topic you have just completed from Geeks for Geeks, W3 Schools, etc so that you can tell the same in Interview.</p>
 <p>7.
 If you'll face any problem search that topic on Internet or you can ping me on whatsapp I am just a message away from you --7667724608.
 You can mail me on compofriend@gmail.com whenever I'll free definitely I'll try to solve your queries.</p>
 <p>8.
 In the beneath table you can find each topic in serial manner.</p>